 - Asking ourselves clever, open and challenging questions about how and what we can improve

 - Expanding our limits by trying every day something new, even if it’s not easy

 - Acquiring new skills or exercising those we have new line creating and make a note

 - Soothing our animal brain and relieving our fears

 - Replacing our perception for stress with enthusiasm

 - Establishing a better relationship with failure and disappointment

 - Learning how to welcome discomfort and life’s inevitable adversities

 - Write a list with your biggest life failures so far.

-- Can you think of something positive in each one of those?
+- Can you think of something positive in each one?